thaleslim/Oberon-Scala/README.md

 TODOs:

+ - [ ] Scopes:

+ * Change from only storing the Variable' Value to a Tuple that stores its Current Value and Declaration Type.

  - [ ] Declaration method:

- * Is it OK?
- * Should something be changed in the Environment' Map?
- * Possible lack of information
+ * Adapt to fit the Scope changes.

-- [ ] ReadInt:
+ - [ ] Global Variables && Assignment:

- * User input?
+ * Create a Dedicated Scope to Global Variables;
+ * Assignment method should verify if the variable already exists, if it does Throw a Exception;
+ * Two variables with the same name in the same scope shouldn't be allowed;
+ * The current behaviour is to override the Value.

-- [ ] ReadBool:
+ - [ ] ReadInt && ReadBool:

- * User input?
+ * Create Scanf() like method.

+ - [ ] FunctionsDeclaration(Class) && FunctionsCall(Expression):

+ * Needs a way to connect the name to the CommandBlock, Map structure.

-- [ ] Global Variables:
+ - [ ] ProceduresDeclaration(Class) && ProcedureCall(Comand):

- * How should we approach them ?
- * Should we have a Storage space dedicated to them?
- * Should we insert them in every scope?
+ * Needs a way to connect the name to the CommandBlock, Map structure.

-- [ ] Procedures
+ - [ ] Exceptions:

+ * Create more Exceptions, like InvalidArgument, to have a more direct Error Message.